 As you can see, understanding all this will most likely require more people than the three mentioned above, at least if the product they are building is bigger than a simple and independent app.
 My suggestion is that they should look at other roles outside of the specified in agile literature that might be good at understanding these product qualities and see them as support to the main role.
 For instance, Business Analysts together with Domain Experts should be really good at understanding the business case and Requirement Engineers could help combining all the different stakeholder input into something viable.
 This is something that could really benefit the work of the Product Owner.
 User Researchers should be really good at finding out what users need and get motivated by, Copywriters and User Interface Designers could help making the product be desirable in real life.
 They should be able to help the User Experience Designer tremendously.
 Also, accounting for technical feasibility when discovering what needs to be built is a must.

 My suggestion to all ”they” people out there, is to draw a diagram like the one below and start adding roles or work that might be needed in the circles.
 This is an easy way to map out possible roles or lack of competencies.
 When you do this with your team, why not share the roles you find in the comments to this article for others to benefit?

 One reason for this not already happening in an organisation might be that collaboration between these different roles can be hard, and this is of course true for adding more people of the same role to the team as well.
-My suggestion to you is to learn how the remedy this situation in the best possible way by attending this course in Agile UX.
+My suggestion to you is to learn how the remedy this situation in the best possible way by attending our Product Discovery course.